 (iii) The Federal government, through the refundable tax credits and cost-sharing reductions, would subsidize a significant portion of Exchange plan premiums and cost-sharing liabilities.

-(iv) These subsidies would vary between zero and 95 percent from one person to another, regardless of whether the individuals were covered by the public option or private plans.
+(iv) The premium subsidies would vary between zero and 100 percent from one person to another, and the cost-sharing subsidies from zero to 67 percent on an insurance-value basis.